saidaya/resume-tracking/instruction.md

 - In main directory of the project, Run `python main.py`

-##sever setup
+## AWS Server setup .

-create EC2 Linux instance and store the .pem file
+- create EC2 Ubuntu instance and store the .pem file

-## install python

-sudo apt-get update
+- Start the instance and connect the ubuntu through SSH

+  - Update using `sudo apt-get update`
+  - Install python using `sudo apt-get install python3`
+  - Install pip using `sudo apt-get install python3-pip`
+  - Install venv using `sudo apt-get install python3-venv`
-sudo apt-get install python3
+  - Insatall git using `sudo apt-get install git`
-sudo apt-get install python3-pip sudo apt-get install python3-venv

-# go to root directory
-mkdir ResumeRankerAPI/
-cd ResumeRankerAPI/
+  - Clone the project files in the root directory using `git clone https://github.com/saidaya/resume-tracking.git`
+  - `cd resume-tracking`

-python3 -m venv env
+  - create venv using `python3 -m venv env`
-source env/bin/activate

-## transfer the code into root folder using filezilla

-## install application software requirements
+  - activate env by `source env/bin/activate`
-pip install -r requirements.txt
+  - Install the libraries using `pip install -r requirements.txt`

-python -m spacy download en_core_web_lg
+  - Run `python -m spacy download en_core_web_lg`

-## gunicorn set up
-pip install gunicorn

-## add gunicorn server as service that runs the flask app
+## To run with Gunicorn server and add gunicorn server as service on AWS to make it active all the time as long as the instance is running.

-cd /etc/systemd/system/
-sudo nano gunicorn1.service
+- go to system folder using `cd /etc/systemd/system/`
+- open service file using `sudo nano gunicorn1.service`
+- Copy the below code between the lines and paste into the editor and save the file.
 ---------------------------------
 [Unit]
 Description=Gunicorn instance two for my Flask App